benburrill/halt_is_defeat/README.rst

 stop programs running on a real Sphinx processor is not recommended and may destroy the universe.

+Upon reaching the ``win`` flag, the ``spasm`` emulator also produces some statistics.
+The CPU time is the number of Sphinx instructions executed (each instruction takes 1 clock cycle).
+The emulator efficiency is an implementation detail of the emulator and may be ignored.

 A taste of defeat
 -----------------
 Defeat functions have names starting with ``!``, and may result in